JiahuaWU/ada2019/README.md

 Machine learning system exploration based on available data
 1. The recommendation systems for food
     - according to historical beloved food and ratings
     - according to the ingredients we have
 2. The regression model for nutrient prediction
 3. The classification model for flavour prediction

 # Dataset
 The first two dataset we used are collected from kaggle (https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions). `RAW_recipes.csv` contains 230185 different recipes and `RAW_interactions.csv` contains 1125283 comments from users regarding the recipes.
 In `RAW_recipes.csv`, the column 'tags' contains information about country and dish type of the recipe, which is used for further analysis.
 Also, the ingredients need and cooking steps of eac recipe is provided.
 In `RAW_interactions.csv`, the reviews and the corresponding recipe id enable NLP analysis of people's feedback towards recipes.

+The original recipe dataset does not contain the dose information of each ingredient.
+To train the regression model for prediction of nutrients given the ingredients and cooking methods, we scrape from food.com the dosage of the ingredients as a completion of the dataset.

 # A list of internal milestones up until project milestone 3